-Employees emphasized that restrictions around the communication tools are unhelpful: "It is not helpful to restrict the use of social media as it is very convenient to share knowledge and communicate" (Employee, Organization 5).
+Employees emphasized that restrictions around the communication tools are unproductive:

+"It is not helpful to restrict the use of social media as it is very convenient to share knowledge and communicate" (Employee, firm 5).

-Employees circumvent formal rules by accessing tools through their noncorporate devices which are not monitored or restricted: "To avoid the restrictions, people use their devices to communicate and share knowledge."
-(Employee, Organization 6).
+Employees circumvent formal rules by accessing tools through their non-corporate devices which are not monitored or restricted:

+"... to avoid the restrictions people use their devices to communicate and share knowledge" (Employee, firm 6).

-Additionally, when people trust each other and know who knows what, they talk to their colleagues directly, without following the prescribed procedure: "People have formed informal online work groups/networks to communicate" (Employee, Organization 8).
-Informal networks have also been formed offline for convenient communication.
-Such examples demonstrate that organizational restrictions lead to workarounds, informal groups/networks and communications, and the use of noncorporate IS tools.
+Additionally, where people trust each other and they know who knows what, they ask their colleagues directly, without following the prescribed procedure: "people have formed informal online work groups/networks to communicate" (Employee, firm 8).

+Informal networks are also formed off-line for convenient communication.
+Such examples demonstrate that organizational restrictions lead to workarounds, informal groups/networks and communications, and the use of non-corporate IS tools.
 Thus, systemic traits of power arise from the informal networks and use of IS.

-In summary, managers rely on episodic power to control knowledge sharing, which enacts a systemic power response by employees through workarounds and empowerment through informal knowledge sharing.
+In summary, the managers rely on episodic power to control knowledge sharing, which enacts a systemic power response by employees through workarounds and empowerment through informal knowledge sharing.